canadianurbaninstitute/cmhc-scaling-tool/README.md

  - Surface parking data comprised from Open Street Map using Geofabrink

 #### Unit Location Data
  - The National Address Register (NAR) sets up a standardized address structure and provides a list of valid georeferenced civic addresses in Canada.
 The addresses are extracted from Statistics Canada's Building Register and were validated by a minimum of two independent data sources.
+The Unit Location Data, due to its size, is split into provincal files

 ## Tools and Methodology